soumelis-lab/ICELLNET/Exemple1_CAF.md

 ```

 ### Load partner cell types from Human Primary Cell Atlas dataset
+PC.data.all.csv and PC.target.all.csv files are available to download [here](https://github.com/soumelis-lab/ICELLNET/tree/master/data).
+This is the dataset of Human Primary Cell Atlas that will be used as partner cells  in this tutorial.

 ```{r, warning=F, echo=T}
 #download PC.data.all and PC.target.all objects from the github and open them on your Rstudio session - adapt path if needed